 If you'd like to create a Watercooler Channel, you can do so from the Donut dashboard after logging in with your Slack credentials.

-- In the left nav, click "Watercooler" under "Intros"
+In the left sidebar menu, click "Watercooler" under "Intros."

-Hit Next to go to "Topics" to browse topics that will be included (tip: you can toggle off topics you'd rather not include)
+Hit Next to go to "Topics" to browse topics that will be included and add your own custom topics (tip: you can toggle off topics you'd instead not have)

-- Finally, under the "Access" tab you can adjust who has permissions to edit the Watercooler channel for your team
+Finally, under the "Access" tab, you can adjust who has permission to edit the Watercooler channel for your team.

 How does it work?
-What do the Watercooler posts look like?
+What do the Watercooler Topics look like?

-Watercooler posts come through as messages from Donut in the channel you've selected.
+Watercooler topics come through as messages from Donut in the channel you've selected.
 Once Donut posts the Watercooler topic, your team can respond and chat about the prompt in the channel together.

 Request an Intro from a Watercooler Topic